nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 ## Conclusion

 Deploying the DeepSeek-R1-Qwen-1.5B model with Nosana significantly streamlines the process of setting up high-performance AI inference services.
 By leveraging Nosana's GPU infrastructure, developers can efficiently scale deployments while maintaining optimal performance and resource utilization.
 Whether using the user-friendly Nosana Dashboard or the powerful Nosana CLI, the integration simplifies complex tasks, allowing teams to focus more on model innovation and less on infrastructure management.
 Explore Nosana's intuitive tools today to accelerate your development workflows and seamlessly bring your AI projects to life.

+Now that you're familiar with deploying DeepSeek R1 on Nosana, you're ready to innovate quickly and efficiently.
+Visit the [ Nosana Dashboard ](https://dashboard.nosana.com) or explore more advanced CLI options to power your next AI project effortlessly.